-Location: Muskoka Bay, Hwy 169, Gravenhurst
+Address: Muskoka Bay, Hwy 169, Gravenhurst, Ontario

 2. Sail aboard the Muskoka Steamships

 It's an impressive load, and one she now shares with her sister ship, Wenonah II.
-Though a very modern ship - she was launched in 2002 - the Wenonah was designed to look like she, too, comes from another century.
+Though a very modern ship that was launched in 2002, the Wenonah II was designed to look like she, too, comes from another century.

 Sightseeing cruises run from May to October, with options that include sailing the length of Lake Muskoka as far as Lakes Joseph and Rosseau.
-Along the way, you'll see such sights as Millionaire's Row, where many of the world's elites own "cottages" (really mansions), with some trips taking in charming Port Carling at the top end of Lake Muskoka.
+Along the way, you'll see such sights as Millionaire's Row, where many of the world's elites own mansion-like "cottages."
+Some of the longer trips taking in charming Port Carling at the top end of Lake Muskoka.

 Address: 185 Cherokee Lane, Gravenhurst, Ontario

-3. Enjoy a Show at the Gravenhurst Opera House
+5. Enjoy a Show at the Gravenhurst Opera House

-Known among professional actors as the birthplace of Canada's tradition of summer theater, it was here in 1934 that actor John Holden decided to create what is known as "summer stock" - an opportunity for actors to keep busy in the traditionally quieter summer seasons.
+Known among professional actors as the birthplace of Canada's tradition of summer theater, it was here in 1934 that actor John Holden decided to create what is known as "summer stock," an opportunity for actors to keep busy in the traditionally quieter summer seasons.

 Address: 295 Muskoka Road South, Gravenhurst, Ontario

 It often comes as a surprise to visiting Canadians that Gravenhurst is well known internationally as the birthplace of one of the world's most famous humanitarians.
-Now a fascinating museum and national historic site, Bethune Memorial House was where Dr. Norman Bethune spent the first years of his life after being born in 1890 in what was, at the time, the manse of Gravenhurst's Knox Presbyterian Church.
+Now a fascinating museum and national historic site, Bethune Memorial House was where Dr. Norman Bethune spent the first three years of his life after being born in 1890 in what was, at the time, the manse of Gravenhurst's Knox Presbyterian Church.

 Address: 297 John Street North, Gravenhurst, Ontario

-5. Stargazing in Torrance Barrens
+7. Stargazing in Torrance Barrens

 While the location is itself easily accessible with ample parking, be sure to take a flashlight, as there's no lighting at all.
 If you can, try to arrive a few hours before nightfall in order to explore the attraction's more than 5,000 acres of Crown land, much of it accessible by well-marked trails.

 Address: Southwood Road, Gravenhurst, Ontario

-6. Hike the Hardy Lake Trail
+8. Hike the Hardy Lake Trail

 On the way to Torrance, you'll pass one of Muskoka's most popular nature preserves: Hardy Lake Provincial Park.
-The big draw is the park's trail network.
+The big draw is the park's hiking trail network.
 There are three to choose from, ranging in length from an easy-to-walk paved surface from the car park, to the longer circular route that circumnavigates the picturesque lake.

 In addition to the typical Muskoka vegetation, you'll see plenty of examples of Atlantic coastal plain species of plants.
 Something of a rarity in Ontario, these species were left here after the ancient Lake Algonquin receded after the last Ice Age.
 Sharp-eyed hikers will also see a section that resembles the rugged shorelines of Georgian Bay, displaced over millennia and still intact here.